MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Gig Notes - Gig No. 2
 Great gig in Stoke Newington - 42 Comedy club on a Tuesday night downstairs at Fanny's bar.

 You know when you go to the theatre and you come back all breathless and enthusiastic.
 That's how I feel after this gig.
-I really think the hothousing worked.
+I really think the hot-housing worked.

 I did a *bunch* of material I've never done before about Brexit and Sinn Fein!
 And it got laughs in front of a substantially Irish crowd.